 Sch.
+III Disclosure Requirement Points

+Long-Term Borrowings shall be

+classified as -

+(i) Bonds/Debentures,

-III Disclosure Requirement Points Long-Term Borrowings shall be classified as - (i) Bonds/Debentures, (ii) Terms Loans - from Banks; and from Other Parties, Loans with repayment period beyond 36 months are usually known as "Term Loans".
-So, Cash Credit, Overdraft and Call Money Accounts/Deposits are not covered by the expression "Term Loans".
+(ii) Terms Loans - Loans with repayment period beyond 36 months are usually known as "Term

+from Banks; and Loans".
+So, Cash Credit, Overdraft and Call Money Accounts/Deposits are

+• from Other Parties, not covered by the expression "Term Loans".

-(iii) Deferred Payment Liabilities, Deferred Payment Liabilities would include any Liability for which payment is to be made on deferred credit terms, e.g., Deferred Sales Tax Liability, Deferred Payment for Acquisition of fixed Assets, etc. (iv) Deposits, Deposits classified under Borrowings would include Deposits accepted from Public and Inter - Corporate Deposits which are in the nature of Borrowings. (v) Loans & Advances from Related Parties, Loans and advances from related parties are required to be disclosed.
-Advances under this head should include those advances which are in the nature of loans. (vi) Long-Term Maturities of Finance Lease Obligations, (vii) Other Loans & Advances (specify nature) Notes: 1.
+(iii) Deferred Payment Liabilities, Deferred Payment Liabilities would include any Liability for which payment is to be made on deferred credit terms, e.g., Deferred Sales Tax Liability, Deferred Payment for Acquisition of fixed Assets, etc. (iv) Deposits, Deposits classified under Borrowings would include Deposits accepted from Public and Inter - Corporate Deposits which are in the nature of Borrowings. (v) Loans & Advances from Related Parties, advances from related parties are required to be disclosed.
+Advances need should include those advances which are in the nature of loans. (vi) Long-Term Maturities of Finance Lease Obligations, (vii) Other Loans & Advances (specify nature) Notes: 1.
 Security-wise Classification: Borrowings shall further be sub-classified as Secured and Unsecured.
-Nature of security shall be specified separately in each case.
-Nature of security shall be specified separately in each case.
-A blanket disclosure of different securities covering all loans classified under the same head such as "All Term Loans from Banks" will not suffice.
-However, where one security is given for multiple Loans, the same may be clubbed together for disclosure purposes with adequate details of cross referencing.
-Disclosure about the nature of security should also cover the type of asset given as security e.g., Inventories, Plant and Machinery, land and Building, etc. When promoters, other shareholders or any third party have given any personal security for any borrowing, e.g. Shares or Other Assets held by them, disclosure should be made thereof, though such security does not result in the classification of such borrowing as secured.

-head shall be disclosed.

-3. Maturity Date-wise Presentation: Bonds / Debentures (along with Rate of Interest & particulars of Redemption or Conversion, as the case may be) shall be stated in descending • order of maturity or conversion, starting from farthest Redemption or Conversion Date, as the case may be.
+Nature of security shall be specified separately in each case. be clubbed together for disclosure purposes with adequate details of cross referencing.
+Disclosure about the nature of security should also cover the type of asset given as security e.g., Inventories, Plant and Machinery, land and Building, etc. When promoters, other shareholders or any third party have given any personal security for any borrowing, e.g. Shares or Other Assets held by them, disclosure should be made thereof, though such security does not Tesuit I in the classification of such borrowing as secured.
+2. Guarantees: Where Loans I guaranteed by Directors or C aggregate amount of such Loans head shall be disclosed. thers, the The word "Others" used in the phrase "Directors or Others" would mean any Person or Entity other than a Director, e.g. Related Parties, or any person associated with the Company in some manner.
+3. Maturity Date-wise Presentation: Bonds / Debentures (along with Rate of Interest & particulars of Redemption or Conversion, as the case may be) shall be stated in descending order of maturity or conversion, starting from farthest Redemption or Conversion Date, as the case may be. disclosed under "Other Current Liabilities" and not under Long-Term Borrowings and Short-Term Borrowings.
 4. Redemption by Installment: Where Bonds/ Debentures are redeemable by Installments, the date of maturity for this purpose must be reckoned as the date on which the first installment becomes due.
 5. Powers to Re-issue: Particulars of any redeemed Bonds/ Debentures which the Company has power to reissue shall be disclosed.